Think Tank Turnstyle Review

-So now I’ve convinced you that a sling bag is the best way to carry your camera gear if you need quick access, let’s look at the Think Tank Turnstyle.
+So now I’ve convinced you that this type of small camera bag is the best way to carry your camera gear if you need quick access, let’s look at the Think Tank Turnstyle.

 There are 3 sizes of the Think Tank Turnstyle available – the 5, 10 and 20.
 It’s easy to decide which one to get:

 - Use mirrorless/rangefinder or other compact cameras?
 Get the Think Tank Turnstyle 5